GoogleCloudPlatform/plspm-python/README.md

 **plspm** is a Python 3 package dedicated to Partial Least Squares Path Modeling (PLS-PM) analysis.
 It is a partial port of the R package [plspm](https://github.com/gastonstat/plspm).

 Currently it will calculate modes A (for reflective relationships) and B (for formative relationships) with metric and non-metric numerical data using centroid, factorial, and path schemes.
-At present the library does not yet calculate unidimensionality, nor will it perform bootstrapping.
-Missing values in  non-metric data are also not handled.
+At present the library will not perform bootstrapping or handle missing values in non-metric data.

 ## Installation
 You can install the latest version of this package using pip: